bvolkangurses/bvolkangurses.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD Candidate in Electrical Engineering and Physics at <a href='www.caltech.edu'>Caltech<\a>
+subtitle: PhD Candidate in Electrical Engineering and Physics at Caltech

 profile:
   align: right